 Westerners have learned to physically distance ourselves at a cost, sacrificing the simple intimacy of a shared park bench or sitting on the same side of the table with a friend for something deemed safer.
 The customary kissing of cheeks with my Mexican girlfriends still feels a little foreign to me.
 What are we so afraid of?

 I did not really accept this greater intimacy in Mexico as fact at first, and decided to test it.
 I often take a water taxi across the bay to reach the street from which I catch cabs or buses to El Centro.
 The water taxi is pretty large and has bench seats on each side that can accommodate probably 15 people each.

 One day I boarded and seated myself next to the other passengers, even though I could have seated myself further away.
 They clearly didn't notice while when people had done the same with me on other days in the past, I felt a violation of space, glancing at them when they took their seat.

 I have taken these practices and applied them to my life when I'm in my stateside city of Denver.
 What I discovered was that a gentle touch on the shoulder of a listener, a request to sit on the same side of the table as a good friend or even just leaning in a few inches closer added a few precious moments of connection - moments we need every day.

 Dating a Mexican just before moving to Mexico forewarned me of some topics I'd be needing to steer clear of.
 Ventanas Mexico

 Next up: Daily Spanish Practice: your cab driver - they can't get away.

 Most recent: Why do people read articles about safety living in Mexico by people who have never lived here?

-Hola - I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans and "If Only I Had a Place" on renting luxuriously for less here.
+Kerry Baker is a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
+"If Only I Had a Place" is her book on renting luxuriously for less in Mexico.